 Benefits to PID and its Customers

-Once completed, kids and adults will be able to wander through the garden and learn more about the best plants for ridge landscaping, water-wise gardening concepts and different ways to efficiently irrigate a ridge garden and yard.
+Kids and adults are able to wander through the garden and learn more about the best plants for ridge landscaping, water-wise gardening concepts and different ways to efficiently irrigate a ridge garden and yard.

-Additionally, water-wise gardening will be demonstrated, including examples of low-use irrigation and controller systems as well as Paradise climate zones and information about AquaHawk.
-PID will also display a service meter, pressure regulator and backflow prevention/anti-siphon device.
+Additionally, water-wise gardening is demonstrated, including examples of low-use irrigation and controller systems as well as Paradise climate zones and information about AquaHawk.
+PID displays a service meter, pressure regulator and backflow prevention/anti-siphon device.

 Anticipated Project Timeline